Past Meeting Presentations

 April 26, 2000

-Mark Montrose, Principal Consultant of Montrose Compliance Services, Inc., Senior member IEEE, current member of the Board of Directors for the IEEE EMC Society, and Distinguished Lecturer for the society.
+Mark Montrose, Principal Consultant of Montrose Compliance Services, Inc., Senior member IEEE, current member of the

 This presentation illustrated, in simple form, how and why EMI gets developed within a printed circuit board (PCB) and the manner in which propagation occurs; radiated and conducted.
 Basic concepts are examined to remove the mystery on why problems are designed into the product, and how one can prevent making mistakes from happening time and time again.